zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

              ? translators::translate_to_english(text)
              : ... : default_translator::translate_to_english(text) );
 }

-std::string translate_to_english(
-    std::string_view language,
-    std::string_view text)
-{
-    return translate_to_english_impl<german, french, spanish>(
-        language,
-        text);
-}
 ```

 ### D) Solution with Fold and Unreachable

-If one wants to tell the compiler that the list of languages is complete (maybe because the argument has already been checked before) this could be done as follows:
+If one wants to tell the compiler that the list of languages is complete (maybe because the argument has already been checked before) this could be done as follows with the `std::unreachable` function proposed in P0627R3 [[3]](######[3] Function to mark unreachable code https://wg21.link/P0627R3) and the relaxed rules for the conditional operator proposed in [III Extension of Conditional Operator](##III Extension of Conditional Operator).

 ```
 #include <utility>